i2y/d2mcp/README.md

 ### v0.5.0 (Latest)
 - Added SSE (Server-Sent Events) transport support for network connectivity
+- Added Streamable HTTP transport support for modern bidirectional communication
 - New command-line flags for transport configuration
+- Support for stateful and stateless modes in Streamable HTTP
 - Maintained backward compatibility with stdio transport
 - Improved error handling and logging for different transport modes